adpushsdk/ADPush-Android-SDK/README.md

 - Remote Push Notifications
 - App version control that syncs with Google Play Store.

+**Version 2.0**

+- Bug fix for causing apps to crash.
+- Enhancement on SDK runtime so that it would not take up resources alot.
+- Implemented AdPush AdView and FullAdView.

 ###Installation
 **1) Obtain GCM API Key**
   - Follow <a href="http://developer.android.com/google/gcm/gs.html#gcm-service">this guide</a> to create a Google API project, enable the GCM service, and get your sender ID and an API key if you have not done this already.

-**2) Register an account at AfterPush**
+**2) Register an account at ADPush**
-  - Proceed to <a href="http://panel.afterpush.com">AfterPush Panel</a> to create an account.
+  - Proceed to <a href="http://dev.afterpush.com">AdPush Developer Panel</a> to create an account.
 It's quick and easy!

 **3) Implementing the SDK**
-  - Download AfterPushSDK_v1.0
+  - Download ADPushSDK_v2.0
   - Include in your project libs folder
-  - Add AfterPushSDK_v1.0 as external JAR file
+  - Add AdPushSDK_v2.0 as external JAR file
   - Include **Google Play Services library** in build path as well

 **4) Modify strings.xml**